Monday, December 23, 2024

 Agricultural holdings, of course, are powerful producers with financial resources significantly greater than those of farms.
 They really occupy a monopoly position in some communities.
 But in the realities of the free land market, it turned out that they also calculate the cost of grown products, plan expenses for sowing and harvesting campaigns, develop a fleet of equipment, therefore they fully understand the realities of the market and the objective price of a hectare.
 And if all landlords offered to buy 100% of their own land bank, this is simply impossible to do even for large agricultural companies.

 That is why, at the end of 2023, it was very strange to hear from colleagues and so-called farming pseudo-communities, associations and experts that the opening of the land market to legal entities is a threat to farms, precisely because of the proximity to agricultural holdings.
-It's a bullshit!
+This is nonsense!
 There is competition for rental rights even today, it’s true.
 Regarding land ownership rights, the agricultural holding is purchasing its own land bank.

 And here small and medium-sized farms find themselves on almost equal terms with agricultural holdings.
 All producers, from small to large, have formed the same priorities: investment in production, and even in conditions of war and falling prices, finding ways to reduce the cost of agricultural products, buying out their own leased land bank.
 That is, why do we need a neighbor’s land bank if we cannot buy out our own.